ChrisFullerAstro/finance/utils/scorer/README.md

 ## Futher Work

+\
-It would be interesting to see the fraction that were automatically classfied vs not.
+* It would be interesting to see the fraction that were automatically classfied vs not.

+* Also plot a random classfication on the above to see how much better we do.

+* Try different recipes for ```suggest_category``` and see how the stats differ.

+* Try random test train split to see how much temporal selection effects the stats.